Tag: Performance Troubleshooting

 Deleting large volumes of data from a SQL Server table looks simple, but it can cause real problems if done carelessly.
 A single large DELETE can: When you’re cleaning up historical data or running routine maintenance, deleting rows in batches is usually the safest and most predictable approach.
 This post shows a simple, production-safe pattern…

-• Script: Top Wait Statistics
+• DBA Scripts: Get Wait Statistics

-• Script: Check MAXDOP Configuration
+• DBA Scripts: Get MAXDOP Configuration